 Along with keeping their feet clean, maintaining toenails is also very important!
 Depending upon which state you live in some caregivers are not allowed to trim their client’s nails.
 If you live in a state that allows you to trim nails, be sure to trim the nail straight across.
 Trimming the nail at an angle or around the nail bed can encourage the nail to grow down and inward, often resulting in a painful ingrown toenail.
 If you ever feel overwhelmed by your patients nails, take them to a podiatrist.
 They have special tools to combat thick and overgrown nails.

 If you live in a state where caregivers are not allowed to trim a client’s nails, you will then need to have them visit a podiatrist or a nail salon regularly.
-In California, if your patient is elderly and has vascular disease (which diminishes blood flow), neuropathy (lack of feeling in their feet), or diabetes their insurance should allow them to be seen on a regular basis with a podiatrist to have their nails trimmed and their calluses debrided.
-It is especially important for a client with diabetes and neuropathy to have regular visits with a podiatrist because sometimes under their callus build-up could be an open sore.
+In California, if your patient is elderly and has vascular disease (which diminishes blood flow), neuropathy (lack of feeling in their feet), or diabetes, their insurance should allow them to be seen on a regular basis with a podiatrist to have their nails trimmed and their calluses debrided.
+It is especially important for a client with diabetes and neuropathy to have regular visits with a podiatrist because sometimes under the callus build-up there can be an open sore.
 An untreated open sore can lead to pain, discomfort and even amputation or death!
 So keep a close eye on them!
 If your client’s nails are too thick for them to trim on their own, they can become overgrown and penetrate the skin, leading to pain and infection.

 All podiatry offices offer services called ‘palliative foot care’ to patients who do not qualify for regular podiatry care, according to their insurance rules.
 With palliative foot care the patient/client can pay cash to have their nails cut and their calluses debrided in order to keep their feet healthy.
 Remember, when their feet are healthy, they can then keep the rest of their body healthy.